 If you’re on your third cup of coffee for the day and you’re still feeling half asleep it may be time to support your energy levels from a different avenue.
 When you’re leading a busy lifestyle, there are bound to be times when you feel tired, however, if your natural reaction is to reach for yet another coffee, energy drink or sugary snack, you may be creating a spike and crash effect, leaving you feeling more tired than before.
 This is a Viscous cycle, we know!
 The good news is that you can put your coffee cup down, we have got some long term, Caffeine-free solutions that will not only give you an energy boost but help you in other ways too:

-Peppermint is an incredible source of energy as is it encourages an increase of oxygen to the brain, making you more alert, refreshed and awake.
-There are a few ways you can utilise peppermint for energy; you can sniff the essential oil or rub it on to your temples, you can also sip peppermint tea or add the fresh leaves in to water or salads.
-In addition to being an incredible energy booster, peppermint supports digestion, focus, memory recall and can reduce bloating.
+Peppermint is an incredible source of energy as is it encourages an increase of Oxygen to the brain, making you more alert, refreshed and awake.
+There are a few ways you can utilize Peppermint for energy; you can sniff the Essential oil or rub it on to your temples, you can also sip Peppermint tea or add the fresh leaves in to water or salads.
+In addition to being an incredible energy booster, Peppermint supports digestion, focus, memory recall and can reduce bloating.

 2. B Vitamins